-Clifton Village, a pristine Georgian enclave in the heights of Bristol, may be that city's best kept secret.
-I discovered it, as most people who find it probably do, on the way to the Clifton Suspension Bridge, designed by Britain's 19th century visionary engineer Isambard Kingdom Brunel.
-Because I was early for my guided tour, I stopped to look around.
-How glad I am that I did.
+Clifton Village, a pristine Georgian enclave in the heights of Bristol, maybe that city's best-kept secret.
+Discovered this village, as most people who find it probably do, on the way to the Clifton Suspension Bridge, designed by Britain's 19th-century visionary engineer Isambard Kingdom Brunel.

 If you enjoy little streets lined with quirky old buildings that lead nowhere in particular, garden squares to enjoy, independent shops and tempting places to stop for a snack, a drink or a meal, you will be charmed by Clifton Village.

 Alternately described as a suburb of Bristol and a borough of the city, it is composed of largely 18th and early 19th-century terraces, cut across by a handful of commercial streets.
 It's bounded on the north by the rolling, wooded parkland of Clifton Downs and on the west by the spectacular Avon Gorge.